-As of March 31, 2024, the Company had cash and cash equivalents of \$2.6 million and a \$9.5 million working capital deficit.
-The Company's current liquidity is sufficient to fund operations into June 2024.
-The Company closely monitors its cash and cash equivalents and will need to raise additional funds to meet its projected operating requirements, including the continued commercialization of Twirla, and exploring the advancement of its existing pipeline and its possible expansion through business development activities.
+As of June 30, 2024, the Company had cash and cash equivalents of \$2.8 million and a \$11.8 million working capital deficit.
+The Company's current liquidity is sufficient to fund operations into September 2024.
+The Company closely monitors its cash and cash equivalents and, if the Merger is not consummated, will need to raise additional funds to meet its projected operating requirements, including the continued commercialization of Twirla.
+If the Merger is not consummated, the Company has serious concerns about its ability to continue as a going concern absent additional capital and its possible expansion through business development activities.

-The Company has generated losses since inception, used substantial cash in operations, has a working capital deficit as of March 31, 2024, and anticipates it will continue to incur net losses for the foreseeable future.
+The Company has generated losses since inception, used substantial cash in operations, has a working capital deficit as of June 30, 2024, and anticipates it will continue to incur net losses for the foreseeable future.
 The Company's future success depends on its ability to obtain additional capital and/or implement various strategic alternatives, and there can be no assurance that any financing can be realized by the Company, or if realized, what the terms of any such financing may be, or that any amount that the Company is able to raise will be adequate.
-Based upon the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern through the 12 months following the date on which this Quarterly Report on Form 10-Q is filed
+Based upon the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern through the 12 months following the date on which this Quarterly Report on Form 10-Q is filed.